Shoeb-K/Monitoring-Dashboard-Script/README.md

 ## Description

 The `monitor_dashboard.sh` script provides a comprehensive dashboard for monitoring system resources on a Linux-based server.
 It includes information about CPU usage, memory, disk usage, network statistics, process monitoring, and service status.
-The script is designed to be user-friendly, with colored output and formatted sections for better readability.
+The script is designed to be user-friendly, and with colored output and formatted sections for better readability.

 ## Features